azl397985856/leetcode/thinkings/search.en.md

 ###### Idea

-As can be seen from the data range, the high probability of this question is a solution with 时间O(2^m) 时间time complexity, where m is nums.
+As can be seen from the data range, the high probability of this question is a solution with 时间 O(2^m) 时间 time complexity, where m is nums.
 Half of the length.

 Why?
 First of all, if the length of the topic array is limited to less than or equal to 20, then the probability is that there is a solution of $O(2^n)$.